mythrij/onedatashare/README.md

 * `stork server` — Used to start a Stork server.
 Right now it just outputs everything to the command line until proper daemonization and automatic process killing with a PID file is supported.
-For now, you can daemonize it using, e.g.: `nohup stork server > /dev/null &`
+The server may be run in the background by passing the `-d` option, e.g.: `stork server -d`
 * `stork q` — List all the jobs in the Stork queue along with information about them, such as their status and progress.
 Can be used to find information about specific jobs by passing a job ID.
 Can also be used to filter jobs by their status.
 * `stork submit` — Submit a job to a Stork server.
 Can be passed a source and destination URL, a text file containing one or more jobs, or no arguments to read jobs from standard input.
 * `stork rm` — Cancel or terminate a submitted job or set of jobs.
 * `stork info` — Display configuration information about the server.
 Can also be used to find information about transfer modules.